palantir/go-githubapp/README.md

 that uses [alexedwards/scs](https://github.com/alexedwards/scs) to store the state in a session.

+## Customizing Webhook Responses

+For most applications, the default responses should be sufficient: they use correct status codes and include enough information to match up GitHub delivery records with request logs.
+If your application has additional requirements for responses, two methods are provided for customization:

+- Error responses can be modified with a custom error callback.
+Use the `WithErrorCallback` option when creating an event dispatcher.

+- Non-error responses can be modified with a custom response callback.
+Use the `WithResponseCallback` option when creating an event dispatcher.

+- Individual hook responses can be modified by calling the `SetResponder` function before the handler returns.
+Note that if you register a custom response handler as described above, you must make it aware of handler-level responders if you want to keep using `SetResponder`.
+See the default response callback for an example of how to implement this.

 ## Stability and Versioning Guarantees

 While we've used this library to build multiple applications internally,